ECampbell37/portfolioWebsite/README.md

 - **Deployment**: Vercel
 - **Version Control**: Git + GitHub

+---

 ## 🙌 Author's Note

-I designed this website to showcase my progress, knowledge, and expertise as a developer, and to give you some insight into who I am as a human being.
+I designed this website to showcase my progress, knowledge, and expertise as a developer, and to give you some insight into who I am as a person.
 I hope that you enjoy using my site, and that you find it easy to use, clear, informative, and a positive experience as a whole.
 > Also feel free to check out my other projects, especially my AI Tutor!